Accent call-out

 Same markup, different context.
 The secondary surface cascade remaps every role token — no per-element overrides.

-Sitestream card patterns — headline visible by default, description revealed on hover.
-Full polish requires the Sitestream framework.
+Card hover patterns — headline visible by default, description revealed on hover.

 Description fades into view with a subtle gradient backdrop when the card is hovered.